Skip to main content

 1. Refugees and displaced children are often new arrivals more than once, in different situations.
 Everyone should talk about any extra barriers they may face – for example, they may have to learn a new language and get used to a new culture, they may not have many things, and they may have faced some difficult things in their lives so far.

-2. Everyone should think about a time they arrived somewhere new – it could be moving house, moving school, or starting a new activity or group.
+2. Everyone should think about a time they arrived somewhere new, such as moving house, moving school, or starting a new activity or group.
 Did anyone do anything that made them feel welcome?

 3. In small groups, everyone should write a list of ways to welcome new arrivals.
-They should use their own experiences of what made them feel welcome, while trying to remember some of the barriers they talked about in step one.
-For example, they could think about a buddy system or simple ways to explain what usually happens when the group meets.
+They should use their own experiences of what made them feel welcome, while trying to remember some of the barriers they talked about.
+For example, they could think about a buddy system or simple ways to explain what usually happens when the group meets, such as visual guides.

 4. Each group should use their list to create a guide for new arrivals at their group.
-It’s up to them how they display the information – they could make a poster, a booklet, or something even more exciting.
+It’s up to them how they display the information.
+For example, they could make a poster, a booklet, or something even more exciting.

 5. Everyone should work together to make sure their ideas happen.
 For example, if they thought about a buddy system, they should think about how they’ll introduce it and make it work so any future new arrivals get the best possible welcome.